ellezv/daily_learning_journals/LJ_code201_day03.md

 Useful thing I learned today:
 Your while loop can have two conditions.
 You can make an ordered list inline by floating left and adjusting the margins.
 I should take more breaks.
-I struggle less at CSS if I just try to move stuff around and see what happens.
+I struggle less with CSS if I just try to move stuff around and see what happens.
 I shouldn't be afraid to do that more.
 Worst case scenario I have to go back to an earlier commit.

 Things I nailed:
 Once I talked it through out loud I was able to break out my loops in a much clearer way and my code looked way less confusing.